Triangle Centrality: Abstract

 \section{Abstract}

 Triangle centrality is introduced for finding important vertices in a graph based on the concentration of triangles surrounding each vertex.
-An important vertex in triangle centrality is at the center of many triangles, and therefore it may be in many triangles or none at all.
+It has the distinct feature of allowing a vertex to be central if it is in many triangles or none at all.